magao-x/handbook/observers/reduction/sparkles.rst

 -----------------------------

 The artificial speckles can be used to register images when the central star is saturated or occulted by a coronagraph.
-The key to achieving good registration is to record and reduce both the saturated/occulted (hereafter "sats") and the unsaturated/unocculted (hereafter "unsats") images exactly the same way.

 The following recipe has been shown to give good results: